MSandro/skyislands/README.md

 For a more public server, it is recommended to add a command block with a button to the lobby that runs the command "tatters home @p".
 <br> This will allow non-op users to create new islands and be teleported to them automatically.

+There is an example lobby skyblock in config/tatters/skyblock/example-lobby.json

 ## Teams
 There is rudimentary support for teams.
 You first need to create your minecraft teams, e.g. "/team add teamName".